 The name Ogere is from Ilagere.
 That was the name of the town at Agbele.
 Another interpretation by some people is that Ogere was from “sun si Okere” i.e. “move afar” as decreed by Obanta to Olipakala.

-The inter-tribal wars ranging throughout the Yoruba land in early 1880 and the frequent invasion of the camp at Agbele and its satellite villages taught the Ilagere people a lasting lesson to come together and establish a fortified town.
+The inter-tribal wars raging throughout the Yoruba land in early 1880 and the frequent invasion of the camp at Agbele and its satellite villages taught the Ilagere people a lasting lesson to come together and establish a fortified town.

-The different headmen of these settlements who were entitled the Olojas emerged into one head, with Oba Adelana Osifayo Legunsen 1st who was on the throne at Agbele.
-Lowa being aged lived with the people at Ogere before he descended alive.
+The different headmen of these settlements, entitled the Olojas, emerged into one head, with Oba Adelana Osifayo Legunsen 1st on the throne at Agbele.
+Lowa, being aged, lived with the people at Ogere before he descended alive.

 Oba Adelana Osifayo was the third Oba to reign at Agbele and was the Oba on the throne at the time of resettlement at Ogere.
 He, therefore, became the first Ologere of Ogere.